Separated bike lanes coming to Lakewood

 Summer 2024 installation

-Lakewood has been installing the city’s first separated bike lanes this summer on Denver West Parkway, Garrison Street between Jewell and Alameda avenues, and a small section of Harlan Street near Alameda Avenue.
-These roads were all previously striped as buffered bike lanes (a double-striped bike lane with a 1-3' buffer zone between the bike lane and the adjacent travel lane) and are being upgraded to separated bike lanes with the installation of plastic curbing and posts in the buffer zone.
+Lakewood installed the city’s first separated bike lanes this summer on Denver West Parkway, Garrison Street between Jewell and Alameda avenues, and a small section of Harlan Street near Alameda Avenue.
+These roads were all previously striped as buffered bike lanes (a double-striped bike lane with a 1-3' buffer zone between the bike lane and the adjacent travel lane) and were upgraded to separated bike lanes with the installation of plastic curbing and posts in the buffer zone.
 The short parking-protected segment of Garrison Street between Utah and Iowa avenues was also upgraded this summer with plastic posts in the buffer zone, but no curbing was installed to avoid creating a tripping hazard for motorists entering and exiting their parked vehicles.

 Next steps